HalvorCappelenWik/INF102_Mandatory2/Svar.md

 And then check when these two paths has a common node (iterating from node the furthest away from root and towards root), this node would then be the least common ancestor.

 My BFS implementation:
-Same as in lecture, but instead of just returning the furthest node I return a hashmap of all nodes and their parent node according to BFS.
+Same as in lecture, but instead of just returning the furthest node I return a hashmap of all nodes and their parent node according to the search.

 My lca method implementation:
 First I conduct a bfs on the graph, retrieving a hashmap of all nodes and parent nodes.
 Then I find the path from the node with no power to the power-station with the help of the bfs.